riccardoperra/ngx-reactive-loading/README.md

 ## Working with Loading Service

-If you need a more sophisticated way to handle loading states, for a better integration with Angular dependency injection, you can provide the loading service that will expose the loading store api's.
+If you need a more sophisticated way to handle loading states, for a better integration with Angular dependency injection, you can use a loading service that will expose the loading store api's.

 ### Loading service api